aravind-ramaswami/arr229/lab12.md

 The 1st step when using lagrangian mechanics is to derive the total kinetic and potential energy of the system.
 The potential energy of the system is determined by the postion of the rod's center of mass.
 The wheel does not contribute to the potential energy since it does not leave the ground, so we can defined potential energy as the center of the wheel.
 Similarly, we can define zero potential energy for the rod when the rod is pointing straight up.
 The kinetic energy of the system is the kinetic energy of the rod + the kinetic energy of the wheel.
 These are derived below.

+The kinetic energy of the wheel is relatively easy.

 <img width="100" alt="image" src="https://github.com/user-attachments/assets/ea417bf8-797e-49c4-8afd-add27b5833d6" />

+The kinetic energy of the rod is more complicated and reqiures some manipulation.

 <img width="236" alt="image" src="https://github.com/user-attachments/assets/40019f93-bc27-4026-a183-dff8eab41684" />

+The potential energy of the rod is also simple to compute.

 <img width="88" alt="image" src="https://github.com/user-attachments/assets/7fb5d4b8-cf2c-4343-9390-bcf1fbe3e9df" />